 I no longer buy a book of unconventional thinking, or befriend an unconventional thinker, with the hope of having them change my mind on a subject.
 If their ideas persuade me to change my mind, that’s gravy, but I have learned that such thoughts, are often best used to challenge my current worldview, and/or bolster my arguments as I attempt to defeat them.
 I do not then write this with the intent of changing anyone else’s mind.
 I do enjoy, however, taking the conventional standpoint and melding it with the unconventional to arrive at what I consider a hybrid of the truth that neither party has considered before.

 What kind of person asks a stylist to cut their hair into a mohawk?
 What happens to them when they age and go back to having what we consider a more traditional haircut?
-Do they miss the altered perceptions they used to experience when they had the haircut, or do they regret ever having the haircut?
+Do they miss the altered perceptions they used to experience when they had the haircut, or do they regret ever having the haircut in the first place?

 One of my favorite critiques of this piece stated that the immediate components of this story could lead a reader to find impulsive, emotional offense, until they re-read the piece to carefully understand the complex subtext of the piece through deep analysis.
 “I like the way you take a mohawk and turn it into something greater than just a simple hairstyle.
 You give it character that I feel not many others could appreciate,” Amanda Akers wrote.

 Another mohawk wearer surprised me one day by wearing it to a Halloween party.
 I told him that I enjoyed his costume, but he told me it wasn’t a costume.
 It was his hairdo.
-When I asked him further, more prodding questions, he said, “I wear my hair flat in the office, but I wear my mohawk when I go out.”
+When I asked him further, more prodding questions, he said, “I wear my hair flat in the office, but I wear it up when I go out.”

 If a mohawk wearer detested those who judge them for such a haircut, he or she could just allow the hair to lay flat.
 They don’t, I pose, because they enjoy detesting straight-laced people who will never understand them as a person, they enjoy the bond they have with those that sympathize with their plight, and they bathe in the sheer number of reactions they’ve received since they made the decision to wear a mohawk.